-This sort of interpretation of the axiomatic method was presented in Hilbert's Foundations of Geometry; it offered the particular advantage of not being restricted to geometry but indeed of being transferable to other disciplines without further ado.
+This sort of interpretation, which the axiomatic method in Hilbert's Foundations of Geometry presented, offered the particular advantage of not being restricted to geometry but indeed of being transferable to other disciplines without further ado.
 From the beginning, Hilbert envisaged the point of view of the uniformity of the axiomatic method in its application to the most diverse domains, and guided by this viewpoint, he tried to bring this method to bear as widely as possible.
 In particular, he succeeded in grounding axiomatically the kinetic theory of gases as well as the elementary theory of radiation in a rigorous way.

 In addition, many mathematicians subscribed to Hilbert's axiomatic mode of investigation and worked in the spirit of his endeavors.
-In particular, it was a success of axiomatics when Zermelo, in the field of set theory, overcame the existing uncertainty of inference by a suitable axiomatic delimitation of the $\parallel^{96b}$ inferential modes and, at the same time, created with his system a common foundation for number theory, analysis, and set theory.
+In particular, it was a success of axiomatics when Zermelo, in the field of set theory, overcame the existing uncertainty of inference by a suitable axiomatic delimitation of the \parallel^{96b} modes of inference and, at the same time, created with his system a common foundation for number theory, analysis, and set theory.5

-In his Zurich lecture on "Axiomatic Thought" (1917), Hilbert gave a summary of the leading methodical thoughts <methodischen Leitgedanken> and an overview of the results of axiomatic research.
-Here he characterizes the axiomatic method as a general procedure of scientific thinking.
-In all areas of knowledge where one has already come to the point of setting up a theory, or, as Hilbert says, to an arrangement of the facts by means of a framework of concepts [Fachwerk von Begriffen], this procedure sets in.
+In his Zurich lecture on "Axiomatic Thought" (1917),6 Hilbert gave a summary of the leading methodological thoughts and an overview of the results of research in axiomatics.
+Here he characterizes the axiomatic method as a general procedure for scientific thinking.
+In all areas of knowledge, in which one has already come to the point of setting up a theory, or, as Hilbert says, to an arrangement of the facts by means of a framework of concepts, this procedure sets in.
 Then, it always becomes obvious that a few propositions suffice for the logical construction of the theory, and through this the axiomatic foundation of the theory is made possible.
 This will at first take place in the sense of the old axiomatics.
-However, one can always-as within geometry-move on to Hilbert's axiomatic standpoint by disregarding the epistemic character of the axioms and by considering the whole framework of concepts [Fachwerk von Begriffen] only (as a possible form of a system of interconnected relations <Verknüpfungszusammenhang>) in regard to its internal structure.
+However, one can always-as within geometry-move on to Hilbert's axiomatic standpoint by disregarding the epistemic character of the axioms and by considering the whole framework of concepts only (as a possible form of a system of interconnected relationships) in regard to its internal structure.